Graduate Program Application

 Students from foreign countries must submit additional information in order to be considered for admission.
 In particular, the Test of English as a Foreign Language (TOEFL) is required of foreign applicants.
 The Department of Physics and Astronomy does not require the Test of Spoken English (TSE) exam.
 Unfortunately, because of budget constraints at the University of Georgia, we are unable to offer a waiver of the application fee; applications cannot be processed without the fee.
 We will, however, process applications with unofficial test scores; final acceptance will not be possible without official scores.

-Applicants with an insufficient background in physics courses during the junior/senior year can be admitted case by case.
+Applicants with an insufficient background in physics courses during the junior/senior years of undergrad can be admitted case-by-case.
 Such students, when admitted, will begin with a remedial physics courses at the 6000 level.